-Under the bill, tax increment revenue captured from taxes levied by the State under the State Education Tax Act, or taxes levied by a local school district could not be used to assist a land bank authority with clearing or quieting title, acquiring, selling, or conveying property, except as described below.
+Under the bill, tax increment revenue captured from taxes levied by the State under the State Education Tax Act, or taxes levied by a local school district may not be used to assist a land bank fast track authority with clearing or quieting title, acquiring, selling, or conveying property, except as described below.

-If a brownfield plan included the use of taxes levied for school operating purposes captured from eligible property for eligible activities that were not Department-specific activities, then one or more of the following provisions would apply.
+If a brownfield plan includes the use of taxes levied for school operating purposes captured from eligible property for eligible activities that are not Department-specific activities, then one or more of the following provisions apply.

-A combined brownfield plan or a work plan would have to be approved by the MSF and a development or reimbursement agreement between the municipality or authority and an owner or developer of eligible property would be required before such tax increment could be used for infrastructure improvements that directly benefited eligible property, demolition of structures that was not response activity, site preparation that was not response activity, relocation of public buildings or operations for economic development purposes, or acquisition of property by a land bank fast track authority if the acquisition were for economic development purposes.
+A combined brownfield plan or a work plan must be approved by the MSF and a development or reimbursement agreement between the municipality or authority and an owner or developer of eligible property is required before such tax increment may be used for infrastructure improvements that directly benefit eligible property, demolition of structures that is not response activity, lead, mold, or asbestos abatement that is not a Department-specific activity, site preparation that is not response activity, relocation of public buildings or operations for economic development purposes, or acquisition of property by a land bank fast track authority if the acquisition is for economic development purposes.

-Approval of a combined brownfield plan or a work plan by the MSF would be required to use the tax increment revenue to assist a land bank authority or qualified local governmental unit with clearing or quieting title, acquiring, selling, or conveying property.
-The combined brownfield plan or work plan would have to be in a form prescribed by the MSF.
-The eligible activities to be conducted and described would have to be consistent with the combined brownfield plan or work plan submitted by the authority to the MSF.
-The Department's approval would be required for the capture of taxes levied for school operating purposes for eligible activities.
+Approval of a combined brownfield plan or a work plan by the MSF is required to use the tax increment revenue to assist a land bank fast track authority or qualified local governmental unit with clearing or quieting title, acquiring, selling, or conveying property.
+The combined brownfield plan or work plan must be in a form prescribed by the MSF.
+The eligible activities to be conducted and described must be consistent with the combined brownfield plan or work plan submitted by the authority to the MSF.
+The DEQ's approval is not required for the capture of taxes levied for school operating purposes for eligible activities.

-If a brownfield plan included the use of taxes levied for school operating purposes captured from eligible property for Department-specific activities, a combined brownfield plan or a work plan would have to be approved by the Department.
+If a brownfield plan includes the use of taxes levied for school operating purposes captured from eligible property for Department-specific activities, a combined brownfield plan or a work plan must be approved by the DEO.

-An authority could not do any of the following:
+An authority may not do any of the following:

--- Use taxes captured from eligible property to pay for eligible activities conducted before approval of the brownfield plan.

-- -- Use taxes captured from eligible property to pay for the authority's or municipality's administrative and operating activities, with some exceptions. - -- Use taxes levied for school operating purposes captured from eligible property unless the eligible activities to be conducted on the property were eligible Department-specific activities, consistent with a combined brownfield plan or a work plan approved by the Department after July 24, 1996.
+- -- Use taxes captured from eligible property to pay for eligible activities conducted before approval of the brownfield plan. - -- Use taxes captured from eligible property to pay for the authority's or municipality's administrative and operating activities, with some exceptions. - -- Use taxes levied for school operating purposes captured from eligible property unless the eligible activities to be conducted on the property are eligible Department-specific activities, consistent with a combined brownfield plan or a work plan approved by the Department after July 24, 1996.

-An authority could use local taxes captured from eligible property to pay for one or more of the following administrative and operating expenses: a) reasonable and actual administrative and operating expenses of the authority; b) Department-specific activities conducted by or on behalf of the authority related directly to work conducted on prospective eligible property prior to approval of the brownfield plan; or c) reasonable costs of developing and preparing brownfield plans, combined plans, or work plans for which tax increment revenue could be used, including legal and consulting fees that were not in the ordinary course of acquiring and developing real estate.
+An authority may use local taxes captured from eligible property to pay for one or more of the following administrative and operating expenses: a) the authority's reasonable and actual administrative and operating expenses; b) Department-specific activities conducted by or on behalf of the authority related directly to work conducted on prospective eligible property prior to approval of the brownfield plan; or c) reasonable costs of developing and preparing brownfield plans, combined plans, or work plans for which tax increment revenue may be used, including legal and consulting fees that are not in the ordinary course of acquiring and developing real estate.